Summer Program FAQs

 Having cold feet and considering canceling?

 Before making the decision to cancel your child’s registration, please call us!
 We see our role as a partnership with you and want to ensure we provide you the support you need to navigate feelings of nervousness.
-It is normal for children to feel mildly anxious or apprehensive about Camp, especially if they’re going away for the first time (though we know that even seasoned campers have these feelings from time to time).
+It’s completely normal for children (and parents!) to feel some anxiety about Camp, especially if it’s their first time (though we know that even seasoned campers have these feelings from time to time).
 We’d love to make a plan with you to avoid your child missing out on a transformative camping experience, if possible!

 🏠 Missing home & missing your camper